 Later models with a 107mm stator use rubber mounts for the diode board.
 They can crack, dry, and fail causing the diode board to move and short.
-Equally, the diode board uses the mounting holes as its ground connection.
+In addition, the diode board uses the mounting holes as its ground connection.
 With the rubber mounts, the grounding is done with ground wires.
 These brown ground wires can be reused or omitted at your discretion.

 Replace the rubber mounts with the solid mounts included in all 107mm kits.
 It is necessary to remove the starter to fit the lower solid mounts on the timing chain cover.
-This is an opportune time to install a new EnDuraLast starter!
+This is an opportune time to install a new EnDuraLast BMW-STR1 starter!

 Connect the BLUE DF wire from the front engine harness to the DF terminal located on the back of the diode board.
-With this connection made, secure the diode board in place at the 4 mounting points on each corner with the M5x16 screws for early versions, or over the solid mounts securing the washer and nylock nuts, depending on your model.
+With this connection made, secure the diode board in place at the 4 mounting points on each corner with the M5x16 screws for early models, or over the solid mounts securing the washer and nylock nuts.

-Remaining Electrical Connections
+Electrical Connections

-This is a direct replacement kit.
-All previous connections are to be maintained, or reconnected to the respective terminals.
+All previous connections are to be maintained, or reconnected to the respective terminals as this is a direct replacement kit.

-There are a number of variations in the electrical wiring over the many years of the Airhead.
-Variations in the alternator wiring are with the /5, /6 models, and contact point ignition.
+There are a few different front engine harnesses used between the different Airhead models.
+Variations in this harness are /5 models, /6 models, and contact points vs transistorized ignition.

-Airheads with a points plate and condenser have a black wire from the front engine harness that was, or may still be, connected to the contact point condenser located between the stator and diode board.
+Verify the condition and connections on the remaining terminals of the front engine harness.
+Airheads with a points plate and condenser have a black wire that was, or may still be, connected to the contact point condenser located between the stator and diode board.
 This connection needs to be maintained for the contact points ignition to function.

 /5 and /6 models have a red wire as part of the front engine harness that connects to the starter relay from the diode board B+ terminal.
-Reconnect this wire as originally configured to the new diode board.
-All other models use the included red wire which is connected between the starter solenoid B+ terminal (where the battery positive cable is connected) and the diode board B+ terminal on its side.
+Reconnect this wire as originally configured to the new diode board, that provides power to the bike.
+You can also run the included red wire as detailed below in addition to the original wire.

-All models, will have brush holder connections as part of the front engine harness.
+All models, will have wires to connect the brush holder as part of the front engine harness.
 Reconnect the brown to D- and blue to DF as marked on the stator frame cover.